abesolberg/Fish-Base-Shiny-App/README.md

 # Fish-Base-Shiny-App
 rfishbase Shiny Application

 This is a shiny application designed to go with the rfishbase and robis packages.
+The application is still in beta, and I need to complete the following:

+  1) Opening page welcome modal
+  2) Work Cited/Acknowledgements
+  3) Stylized PDF downloads (and contitional chunks in the report.Rmd file)
+  4) Add more, relevant, information for each fish
+  5) Limit redundancys in code to speed up app

+Please feel free to reach out with any suggestions/additions.